rebremer/managed_identity_authentication/readme.md

 ## AAD authentication from ADFv2 to Azure Function using Managed Identity  ##

+Executing an Azure Function from an Azure Data Factory (ADFv2) pipeline is popular pattern.
+In every ADFv2 pipeline, security is an important topic.
+In this tutorial, the following security aspects are added:

-In this tutorial, AAD authentication from Data Factory to Azure Function is created.
+- Turn on AAD authentication in Azure Function
+- Add Managed Identity of ADfv2 pipeline as only allowed user that can call Azure Function
+- Add network isolation of Azure Function, use Self-hosted Integrated Runtime to call Azure Function from ADFv2

 It extends the following [blog](https://joonasw.net/view/calling-your-apis-with-aad-msi-using-app-permissions).
 The following steps are executed:

 1. Create app registration linked to the Azure Function
 2. Add SPN of ADFv2 as authorized application to SPN of app registration
-3. Grant SPN of Azure Function RBAC role "Strorage Blob Data Contributer
+3. Grant SPN of Azure Function RBAC role "Strorage Blob Data Contributor
-4. Configure Azure Function as REST API in ADFv2 using Managed Identity authenticationArchitecture is depicted as follows:
+4. Configure Azure Function as REST API in ADFv2 using Managed Identity authentication
+5. (Network isolation only) Create VNET and self-hosted integration runtime
+6. (Network isolation only) Run Azure Function with VNET from ADFv2

+Architecture is depicted as follows:

 Architecture is depicted below.